michaelfaulkner/xy-type-models/README.md

 # xy-type-models

-xy-type-models is an open-source, hybrid Fortran-Python application that implements the event-chain and Metropolis-Hastings Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics.
+xy-type-models is an open-source, hybrid Fortran-Python application that implements the event-chain and Metropolis Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics.

-Event-chain and Metropolis-Hastings simulation is available for the XY and harmonic XY (HXY) spin models.
-Metropolis-Hastings simulation is available for the Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).
+Event-chain and Metropolis simulation is available for the XY and harmonic XY (HXY) spin models.
+Metropolis simulation is available for the Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).
 Each model is defined on a two-dimensional square lattice.

-We provide uniform- and Gaussian-noise versions of the Metropolis-Hastings algorithm for the XY and HXY models.
+We provide uniform- and Gaussian-noise versions of the Metropolis algorithm for the XY and HXY models.
 The latter are labelled appropriately.

 We provide multivalued and elementary versions of the lattice-field electrolyte.
 In the former, the charge value at each lattice site can be any integer multiple of the elementary charge, q; in the latter, the charge values are zero or